Bamfyld History, Family Crest & Coats of Arms

 Early Origins of the Bamfyld family

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
+The surname Bamfyld was first found in Devon, at Poltimore where John Baumfield was the original ancestor of this family having been granted lands there during the reign of Edward I. His pedigree can be traced for three generations before that period.
 The family were bequeathed the manor of Poltimore in 1298 by William Pontyngton, Canon of Exeter Cathedral.
 Today Poltimore House is a 18th-century country house having gone through many changes from the original grant.
 The current iteration of Poltimore House was built by Richard Bampfylde (d.1595) about 1550 or so.

 Banwell is a village and civil parish on the River Banwell in the North Somerset and dates back to Saxon times when it was first listed as Bananwylle in 904.

-Early History of the Bamfyld family
+Important Dates for the Bamfyld family

-Another 186 words (13 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685 and 1679 are included under the topic Early Bamfyld History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bamfyld research.
+Another 119 words (8 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685, 1679 and 1658 are included under the topic Early Bamfyld History in all our PDF Extended History products and printed products wherever possible.

 Bamfyld Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bamfyld has been recorded under many different variations, including Bamfield, Bammfield, Bramfield, Bamfeld, Bampfeld, Bampfield, Banfilde, Bampfild, Bampfyld, Bamfeild, Banfield and many more.

 Early Notables of the Bamfyld family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Bamfyld Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bamfyld Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bamfyld family to Ireland
+Migration of the Bamfyld family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bamfyld or a variant listed above: John Bampfield, who arrived in Philadelphia in 1798.